 The COVID-19 pandemic has further intensified these challenges, leading to increased isolation and disruption of normal social and educational activities.
 As a result, mental health services are struggling to keep up with the demand, leaving many young individuals without the necessary support.
 This crisis highlights the urgent need for comprehensive mental health strategies that prioritize early intervention, accessible care, and the promotion of resilience and well-being among our youth.

-In this uplifting episode, Dr. Jodi helps us understand the whys and hows of the youth mental health crisis and how we help young people climb out of it and learn to trust themselves again.
+Watch this episode to learn the whys and hows of the youth mental health crisis and how we help young people climb out of it and learn to trust themselves again.
 The key is re-connecting them with community, mattering, agency, and authority.
 By cultivating a mindset of kindness towards ourselves, we can enhance resilience, self-esteem, and emotional regulation.
-Through practical tips and personal anecdotes, Dr. Jodi guides parents, educators, and young people to thrive in their lives.
+Practical tips and personal anecdotes shared in this show, you’ll learn how to guide young people to thrive in their lives.

 Watch Mental Health Crisis Among Young People here: